josephRog/sdc_project1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+The pipeline I designed consisted of 7 discrete stages.
+There are as follows...
+1) Filter the image by pixel value.
+I started by using cv2.inRange() to throw away all of the pixels that were below a certain threshold.
+I specifically ignored thowing away data related to the blue channel.
+This was so that I could keep yellow pixels included.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...